sfoxhq/challenges/Readme.md

 - We used the standard bip39 english dictionary
 - The words were copied in the correct order
-- The first three letters of each word is correct
+- At least the first two letters of each word is correct
 - The last word was copied correctly
 - Assignments were encrypted using AES 256
 - The mnemonic phrase was used as a key to encrypt the files

 In order to complete the coding task you were assigned, you will need to write a script that recovers this phrase first.
-Then you will be able to use the recovered phrase to decrypt the coding challenge.
+Then you will need to use the recovered phrase to decrypt the coding challenge.

+Happy hacking!

 ## Incorrectly copied mnemonic
 ```